just-noticeable/damroo/basics-of-a-ponzi-scheme.md

 ## Basics of a Ponzi Scheme

 Suppose a person were to borrow $100 from you and tell you that they would pay it back with 10% interest in a month's time period.
 And then suppose, after you loaned them that money, but two months went by, without you hearing from them.
-So, naturally, you may want to inquire about the debt owed to.
-You somehow manage to catch a hold of that person, and they plead with you to give them some more time, and as a gesture of "good-faith" they return $50 to you, promising you, yet again, to return the full amount of the debt along with the additional interests owed to you, for the months of delay.
+So, naturally, you may want to inquire about the debt owed to you.
+Eventually, you somehow manage to catch a hold of that person, and they plead with you to give them some more time, and as a gesture of "good-faith" they return $50 to you, promising yet again, to return the full amount of the debt along with the additional interests owed to you, for the months of delay.

 In the mean time, that person goes around and pulls the same trick with dozens or hundreds of more people.
-Each time, enriching themselves, and then paying off a part of the loan taken from a previous lender, with the money gained from the next lender, while pocketing the net amount.
+Each time, enriching themselves, and then paying off a part of the loan taken from a previous lender, with the money gained from the next unsuspecting lender, while pocketing the net amount.

-In a year, such a scheme can generate thousands of dollars of unearned cash, by conning hundreds of lenders.
 The person who cheats people by abusing the public's trust, does so, using a Ponzi Scheme, to pay off a part of the debt owed to one lender (or a creditor) by abusing the loan or credit from another lender (or a targeted victim).
+Within a year, such a scheme can generate thousands of dollars of unearned cash, by conning hundreds of lenders using such an illegal money circulation scheme.

+---

+#### Ponzi Schemes Being Operated by a Group of Central Universities in India

 Now, suppose that cheater was an executive official of an institute or a private corporation.
 The borrowed loans and the owed liabilities would be attributed in the name of the company or the corporate body, by that offending official, who could even file for bankruptcy and then escape prosecution, by claiming indemnity as an executive of a company or an institute.